-School Community Outreach Workers (SCOWs) (3110) Schools Served: Specific Schools: Schools with higher than 60% UPP receive SCOWs based on their enrollment and unduplicated count.
-Schools with SCOWs are able to support families by leading efforts as part of a team or directly.
-SCOWs support efforts to strengthen relationships between the home and school, develop and sustain welcoming school environments support learning at home, connect and tap into community resources that families need and help develop parent leadership.
-All of these actions combined allow parents of unduplicated pupils to support their child's education.
-This action / service will meet the following annual measurable outcomes which cover state and local priorities: Increase CA Parent Survey response rate; Increase parent satisfaction & engagement.
+Program WCCUSD Department Objectives Outcome Measures of Success 18-19 Original Allocation 19-20 Proposed Allocation - Adjustments are still being made Location Goal Three: Caring Schools TOTAL \$12,290,217 ovide school environments where students, familie School Community Outreach Workers (SCOWs) (3110) Community Engagement School Community Outreach Workers are placed at high needs schools to support family engagement and partnerships school wide.
+They assist families in establishing home environments which support children as students.
+They design effective forms for school-to-home and home-to-school communication.
 This program is effective in improving outcomes for unduplicated pupils because SCOWs serve as the bridge between the school and home.
 Schools with SCOWs are able to support families by leading efforts as part of a team or directly.
 SCOWs support efforts to strengthen relationships between the home and school, develop and sustain welcoming school environments support learning at home, connect and tap into community resources that families need and help develop parent leadership.
 All of these actions combined allow parents of unduplicated pupils to support their child's education.
 Studies indicate that a strong relationship between home and school increases student academic performance.
-Parent University and Volunteer Support (3120) Schools Served: Districtwide.
-Parent volunteerism allows schools to tap into the resources found in our community.
+Increase parent satisfaction & engagement (3A, L9) Data from YouthTruth / WCCUSD Assessment Increase Parent Survey responses (3A) Data from California Healthy Kids Survey / WestEd, and YouthTruth provided by WCCUSD Assessment Measure how SCOWS spend their time (L10) Data from WCCUSD's Community Engagement Department. \$2,793,000 \$2,562,107 Selected Schools (based on enrollment and # high needs students) Parent University and Volunteer Support (3120) Community Engagement into the resources found in our community.
 Parent University helps parents of unduplicated pupils understand and partner with the educational system, learn how to support learning at home and how to advocate for the needs of their children.
-This action / service will meet the following annual measurable outcomes which cover state and local priorities: Increase CA Parent Survey response rate; Increase parent satisfaction & engagement.
 This program is effective in improving outcomes for unduplicated pupils because it encourages parent volunteerism and engagement so that parents of unduplicated students understand the educational system, learn how to support learning at home and how to advocate for the needs of their children.
 Data shows that after attending Parent University, 96% of participants reported they felt capable of supporting their child's learning at home.
+The program will continue to improve with more expansive programming to include modules developed by the African American School Advisory Team (AASAT).
+Increase parent satisfaction and engagement (3A) Increase # of parent university graduates (3C) Data from WCCUSD's Community Engagement Department.
+Increase # of parents graduating from parent university who are parents of low income, English Learner, foster youth, African American students and / or student with disabilities (3C) Data from WCCUSD's Community Engagement Department. \$290,000 \$270,000 Districtwide